h3377/cpp-learning-journey/Level3 Algorithm/README.md

 ### Problem #03 — Sum Each Column

 **Statement:** Fill a 3×3 matrix with random numbers, then calculate and display the sum of each column.

+## Problem #03.5 — Store Column Sums in an Array

+**Course:** Algorithms & Problem Solving – Level 3
+**Topic:** 2D Arrays, Column Aggregation, Array Storage, Debugging
+**Difficulty:** Foundation + Bug Hunting

+---

+### What I Built

+A program that:
+1. Fills a 3×3 matrix with random numbers (1–100)
+2. Calculates the sum of each column
+3. Stores those sums in a separate array
+4. Prints the matrix and the sums

+---